Measurement of the lifetime and $\Lambda$ separation energy of $^{3}_{\Lambda}\mathrm H$: The ALICE Collaboration

-The $\Lambda$ separation energy \BL is obtained in each \ct interval using the \hyp mass extracted from the fit (\muhyp), the deuteron mass taken from CODATA~\cite{CODATA}, and the $\Lambda$ mass taken from the PDG~\cite{Zyla:2020zbs}.
+The $\Lambda$ separation energy \BL is obtained in each \ct interval using the \hyp mass (\muhyp) extracted from the fit (see Appendix~\ref{suppmat}), the deuteron mass taken from CODATA~\cite{CODATA}, and the $\Lambda$ mass taken from the PDG~\cite{Zyla:2020zbs}.
 The reconstructed value of \muhyp is affected by the imperfect correction for the energy loss of the daughter particles in the ALICE material.
-This effect produces a shift that depends on the decay radius of the \hyp candidates and whose value is evaluated by analysing the MC simulations ($\delta_{\mathrm{MC}}$).
-To account for the possible mismatch between data and simulation, an additional data-driven correction is applied which is based on a dedicated new precise measurement of the $\Lambda$ mass.
+This effect produces a shift that depends on the radial distance travelled by the \hyp candidates before decaying, and it is evaluated by analysing the MC simulations ($\delta_{\mathrm{MC}}$).
+The values of $\delta_{\mathrm{MC}}$ as a function of the $\ct$ of the decay particles are shown in Appendix~\ref{suppmat}, and they span between -0.1 MeV and 0.8 MeV.
+To account for the possible mismatch between data and simulation, an additional data-driven correction is applied based on a dedicated precise measurement of the $\Lambda$ mass.
 This represents an ideal test for the full analysis chain and for a potential data--simulation mismatch since the $\Lambda$ mass is known with a precision of 6 keV~\cite{Zyla:2020zbs} and its lifetime is compatible within $1\sigma$ with the \hyp one.
-Hence, the $\Lambda$ mass is computed with the same analysis procedure employed for the \hyp, and the shift obtained with respect to the PDG value ($\delta_{\Lambda} \sim 30$ keV) is used as our estimate of data--simulation mismatch and for correcting our value of \muhyp.
+Hence, the $\Lambda$ mass is computed with the same analysis procedure employed for the \hyp, and the positive shift obtained with respect to the PDG value ($\delta_{\Lambda} = 66$ keV) is used as our estimate of data--simulation mismatch and for correcting our value of \muhyp.
 Finally, in each \ct interval \BL is computed as $\BL = m_{\mathrm{d}} + m_{\Lambda} - (\muhyp - \delta_{\mathrm{MC}} - \delta_{\Lambda})$.
-As shown in Fig.~\ref{fig:final}, the final \BL value and its statistical uncertainty are obtained from the average of the values measured in each $ct$ interval weighted on their statistical uncertainties.
+The final \BL value and its statistical uncertainty are obtained from the average of the values measured in each $ct$ interval (see Fig.~\ref{fig:final}, right) weighted on their statistical uncertainties.